PavanAmbare/PavanAmbare/README.md

 - 🔭 I recently completed the Post Graduate Program in Data Science and Business Analytics from Great Lakes Institute of Management and University of Texas at Austin.
 - 🌱 I’m currently learning about Web and Social Media Analytics, Generative AI, and other advanced topics.
 - 👯 I’m looking to collaborate on projects related to data science, machine learning, and analytics.
-- 💼 Business Analyst Experience:Over 1.5 years of proven expertise as a Business Analyst, adept at data collection, cleaning, and analysis for informed decision-making.
-Proficient in Excel, Python, Tableau, Power BI, and advanced EDA techniques, dedicated to delivering actionable insights.
-Experienced in contributing to the data lifecycle, including collection, cleaning, and analysis, to inform strategic business decisions.
-Generated and presented routine reports and visualizations to cross-functional teams, furnishing actionable insights and strategic recommendations.
+- 💼 Business Analyst Experience: Business Analyst with over 1.5 years of experience in analyzing and deriving insights from data using Python, SQL, Excel and creating dashboards with Tableau and Power BI.
+Proficient in data integration, processing, exploration, analytics, reporting, and visualization.
+Adept at delivering actionable insights and recommendations to drive strategic business decisions.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pavan-ambare-542b961a3/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring new places in my free time!